SpreadZhao/notes_homeworks_new/Knowledge/software_qa/2024-01-31-software-qa.md

 #date 2024-01-31

 - [?]
 How to integrate AppImage into Ubuntu system and run it in Applicaions?
-- [>] https://github.com/TheAssassin/AppImageLauncher default path for AppImages is `~/Applications`
+- [>] [TheAssassin/AppImageLauncher: Helper application for Linux distributions serving as a kind of &quot;entry point&quot; for running and integrating AppImages](https://github.com/TheAssassin/AppImageLauncher) default path for AppImages is `~/Applications`

  ---